Handling Different Personalities as a Newbie in the Lab

-Being a PhD student has many challenges, and one of them is finding an efficient way to deal with different personalities in the lab.
+Being a PhD student has many challenges, and one of them is finding an efficient way to deal with different personality types in the lab.
 When choosing a new lab, it’s more than just choosing a boss and a research field; it’s like joining a new family.
-In fact, some may feel that it’s more intimate than families, since it’s unlikely that you spend 50+ hours per week next to your relatives.
+In fact, some may feel that it’s more intimate than families since it’s unlikely that you spend 50+ hours per week next to your relatives.

 In my years of research experience in the laboratory, I have learned that science attracts all kinds of personalities: (1) the secret genius; (2) the humble hard worker; (3) the gossiper; (4) the territorial scientists; (5) the corky fun scientist; (6) the complainer and insecure; (7) the socialite; and (8) the introvert lab mate.
 So, what can you do to handle all these possible personalities?

 Everyone craves a sense of belonging when they join a new crowd.
 As newbies, we often have the tendency to bend over backward to please others.
 This behavior can be difficult to overcome since our wish is to create a good impression of ourselves and not come across as uncooperative.
 Volunteering to do lab duties is great; however, beware of the lab dictator.

 Although you are new, you should stand your ground as an individual, be firm and assertive without becoming aggressive.
 It’s important to recognize the difference between compromising in a relationship versus compromising for a relationship.
 If you are not comfortable doing what is asked of you, but you do it anyway, you will be expected to do this again countless times.
 Often, authoritarian personalities are not aware of how they come across to others.
 In the process of embracing their role as a senior student, they feel obligated to share their knowledge, and although they have the best intentions, they might appear bossy.

 Be the Switzerland of the lab: stay neutral